wendy7756/resume-to-web/README.md

 ## 🤝 Get Involved

 Join our mission to democratize professional online presence!
-Whether you're a job seeker, developer, or designer, there's a place for you in the ResumeHub community.
+Whether you're a job seeker, developer, or designer, there's a place for you in the ResumeLink community.

-### 💼 Want Your Resume/Portfolio on ResumeHub?
+### 💼 Want Your Resume/Portfolio on ResumeLink?

 **Personalized Service Available Now!**